KidkArolis/jetpack/README.md

 <h4 align="center">Rspack made more convenient.</h4>
 <br />

-**Jetpack wraps rspack** to create a smoother developer experience.
-Jetpack can be used instead of @rspack/core, @rspack/cli and @rspack/dev-server without writing any configuration.
-Jetpack is a thin wrapper around rspack, and can be extended with any rspack configuration.
+**Jetpack wraps rspack** to give you a smooth dev experience without writing a config.
+It can be extended with arbitrary rspack configuration if you outgrow the defaults.

-- **Sensible defaults** to handle modern JavaScript, CSS and images.
+- **Sensible defaults** for JavaScript, CSS, and assets.
 - **Preconfigured swc-loader** for speedy compilation.
 - **Preconfigured core-js** for polyfilling missing browser features.
-- **Preconfigured lightningcss** for css syntax lowering.
+- **Preconfigured lightningcss** for CSS syntax lowering.
 - **Modern bundles by default** with no async/await transpilation.
-- **Differential builds** with modern/legacy bundles served based on user agent headers.
+- **Differential builds** — modern/legacy bundles served by user-agent.
 - **CSS modules** one config flag away.
 - **SCSS** preconfigured.
-- **JSX detection** preconfigured.
+- **JSX and TypeScript** detection out of the box.
-- **Hot reloading** using `fast-refresh` for React as well as for vanilla JavaScript and CSS.
+- **Hot reloading** via React fast-refresh and for vanilla JS/CSS.
-- **Automatic chunk splitting** with inlined runtime and HTML generation.
+- **Automatic chunk splitting** with inlined runtime.
-- **Single dependency** with hassle-free updates.
+- **Single dependency**.

-**Why use jetpack?** To avoid rolling your own custom rspack config or having to paste it from old projects.
-Jetpack has a set of defaults that should get you off the ground quickly.
-And with the `proxy` config or the universal `jetpack/serve` middleware you don't have to worry about wiring up rspack's dev middleware or dev server – everything _just works_.
+**Why use jetpack?** To avoid rolling your own rspack config or pasting one from project to project.
+With the `proxy` option or the `jetpack/serve` middleware you don't have to worry about wiring up dev middleware — everything _just works_.

 ## Usage